gre-v-el/repo-watcher/README.md

 stderr
-wipe/clear ask for confirmation check zenity and anacron
-"Autoreport requires you to run the install.sh script.
+wipe/clear ask for confirmation check zenity and anacron instead of refusing to install warn.
+Refuse performing appropriate commadns "Autoreport requires you to run the install.sh script.
 Otherwise they will be properly scheduled but not run."